 Disability Accommodations & Non-Discrimination Policy

-Central Methodist University does not discriminate on the basis of race, color, religion, sex, national origin, age, or federally defined disability/state defined handicap ("disability").
+Central Methodist University does not discriminate on the basis of race, color, sexual orientation, religion, sex, gender identity, national origin, age, or federally defined disability/state defined handicap ("disability").
 This includes but is not limited to recruitment and admission of students, educational programs, services, activities, financial aid, and scholarship programs.
 The University complies with all federal and state non-discrimination requirements.

 The Law